Arronk/My-Coding-Journey/LogR2.md

 Almost caught up on all reading for 6.002x and finished all reading for 6.00x.
 Also spent a couple of hours messing around with matplotlib and getting it working how I would like in VS Code.
 Some of these optimisation blow my mind even when stepping through them in the debugger!

+## Day 94: 24.10.18

+### Progress: Finished Q1/3 for pset1 6.002x

+having a bit of a hard time with syntax again for some reason.
+I am still not 100% there when it comes to all the methods and code related to dictionaries.
+I keep bumping into deeper layers and syntax of python every day which adds to the confusion but i'm getting there slowly.